Hi there! If you like Yaoi Haven Reborn, consider becoming a one-time donator or monthly supporter.

-Watch this video from Pen & Teller's Bullshit, where they spend 30 minutes showing the research and information behind circumcision. https://youtu.be/cmt1uPzlVaM
+Watch this video from Penn & Teller's Bullshit, where they spend 30 minutes showing the research and information behind circumcision.

-Before we get into the nitty gritty of circumcision, check out this funny (yet very informative) video by College Humor on the topic.
+Before we get into the nitty gritty of circumcision, check out this funny (yet very informative) video by Adam Ruins Everything on the topic.

 Check out Atoro's Restoration page, where he's keeping a journal of his own foreskin restoration right now over the past several months.
 See the results, know it's possible, over 250k men are restoring their foreskin in the US, why aren't you?